 Do you get severe pain during your periods?
 Do you also experience nausea, lower back pain, and heavy bleeding?
-You may think these are just the usual side effects of a ‘bad period,’ but you don’t have to suffer through them!
-They can be symptoms of or increase your risk factors for various conditions, including one affecting the endometrium or lining of the uterus.
+You may think these are just the usual side effects of a ‘bad period,’ but they may signal something more.
+They can be symptoms of various conditions, including endometriosis.

 Since March is Endometriosis Awareness Month, we thought we’d spend some time explaining the condition and its effects on women’s health.
 We've also got a couple of firsthand accounts from some of our team members to shed more light on the subject.
 Read on to learn more.